 Larry and Carla are available to teach classes and workshops in various handbell techniques, and to perform their 8-bell arrangements for two-ringers at concerts, weddings, corporate events, memorial services, church services, and other events in Michigan and beyond.
 They may be reached via email at: Larry-and-Carla-eMail.

-* Information on this page was assembled from materials found on https://www.choraegus.com, in exchanges with Mr. Sue, searches of the internet, and is used with permission from Mr. Sue.
+* Information on this page was assembled from materials found on https://www.choraegus.com; Larry Sue; exchanges with Mr. Sue; and searches of the internet.
+It is used with permission from Mr. Sue.

 1 Handbell Musicians Association: List of persons providing clinician and other servicess, http://handbellmusicians.org/events-networking/handbell-networking/1367-2/